Everyone’s Irish on Saint Patrick’s Day, at least when it comes to the food, right?

 - *optional- 1/2 cup Russian dressing

-Preheat oven to80C.
+Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper or a Silpat liner and set aside.

 On a lightly floured surface, roll out pizza dough into a large rectangle.